daintree2016/Tools-Docs/README.md

   ![My Image](images/bu6.png "My Image")

-* **Step-4:-**Now after filling the data sheet, you can see the 2 options to select.
+* **Step-4:-** Now after filling the data sheet, you can see the 2 options to select.
 * 1.Price Update
-* 2. Quantity & Handling Time
+* 2.Quantity & Handling Time
 * For updating prices select the first option and upload the data filled sheet in txt format not in excel format and click submit.

 * For changing the Quantity & Handling Time select the second option and upload the data filled sheet in txt format not in excel format and click submit.